Is Camber Energy Inc. (CEI) a Keeper?

-Camber Energy Inc. (AMEX:CEI) went up by 12.41% from its latest closing price compared to the recent 1-year high of $10.05.
-The company’s stock price has collected -8.46% of loss in the last five trading sessions.
+Camber Energy Inc. (AMEX:CEI) went up by 20.12% from its latest closing price compared to the recent 1-year high of $8.80.
+The company’s stock price has collected 7.82% of gains in the last five trading sessions.
 Press Release reported on 09/15/20 that Camber Energy, Inc. and Viking Energy Group, Inc. Report Further Progress on Planned Merger

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.